kubearmor/KubeArmor/contribution/testing_guide.md

             (microservice name) $ ...
             ```

-            As an example, we created [multiubuntu](../tests/microservices/multiubuntu) in [microservices](../tests/microservices), and defined [multiubuntu-deployment.yaml](../tests/microservices/multiubuntu/multiubuntu-deployment.yaml) in the multiubuntu directory.
+            As an example, we created 'multiubuntu' in [microservices](../tests/microservices), and defined 'multiubuntu-deployment.yaml' in [multiubuntu](../examples/multiubuntu).

         - Test scenarios